Epoxy adhesive – the most used industrial adhesive

 5. Epoxy acrylate resins

 As epoxy glue is a versatile product that exists as many formulations, the uses of the different types are nearly endless.
-Here below you can find some examples of the many uses of epoxy adhesives.
+Here below you can find some examples of tepoxy adhesive applications.

-- Chemical and biochemical industry: due to its outstanding chemical resistance, epoxies are common in applications that involve harsh chemicals.
+- Chemical and biochemical industry: due to its outstanding chemical resistance, epoxy adhesives are common in applications that involve harsh chemicals.
 Especially epoxy novolac based formulations are used in tanks and other means to store chemicals.

 - Automotive industry: the strength of epoxy is also needed in the automotive industry where adhesives are replacing conventional fasteners and welded bonds, as they are remarkably lighter in weight.
 Also flexible epoxy resin glue is common for damping sound and vibration.